plausible/website/_posts/2020-05-01-building-plausible-april-2020-recap.md

 *\* Show top countries by average session length*

 You get the idea.
 These queries cannot be pre-aggregated because you end up with a combinatorial explosion of stored queries.
-If you want to explore your dataset in unpredictable ways, it's more efficient to just keep the raw data around.
+If you want to explore your dataset in unpredictable ways, it's more efficient to just keep the raw data around and do it on the fly.

 ### I'm migrating from PostgreSQL to Clickhouse